-IMPORTANT: FAFSA APPLICATION PROCESS BEGINS OCTOBER 1 How to Apply for Financial Aid
+IMPORTANT: FAFSA Application Process Begins October 1

+How to Apply for Financial Aid

 - 1. Apply for admission to Carl Sandburg College.
-Online Application - Create an FSA ID for the student and parent (if dependent).
+Online Application - 2.
+Create an FSA ID for the student and parent (if dependent).
 This is a one-time process; however your password will need to be updated every 18 months.
 The FSA ID gives you access to Federal Student Aid's online systems and will serve as your legal signature.
 Create an FSA ID.
 The following video is helpful in understanding the requirements to set up an FSA ID.
-Instructional Video How to Create an FSA ID. - Complete the Free Application for Federal Student Aid (FAFSA).
+Instructional Video How to Create an FSA ID. - 3.
+Complete the Free Application for Federal Student Aid (FAFSA).
 Sandburg's Federal School code is 007265.
-You may complete the FAFSA online via the internet at www.fafsa.gov.
-The FAFSA is used to award federal, state and some institutional aid.

-- Monitor your Financial Aid status at mySandburg/Self-Service Menu/ MyFinancialAid/Financial Aid Self Service and your Sandburg email account. - 5.
-Complete and submit any Required Documents on My Financial Aid. - Continue to monitor your mySandburg account for additional requests.
-Once processing is complete we will email your Sandburg email account and post your award letter on Financial Aid Self Service. - After your award letter has been posted, you may apply for a student loan if it shows you are eligible.
-To apply for a loan, complete the three steps found under Apply for Federal Student Loan.
+You complete the FAFSA online at www.fafsa.gov. - 4.
+Monitor your Financial Aid at mySandburg/Self-Service Menu/MyFinancialAid/Financial Aid Self Service and check your Sandburg email weekly. - 1.
+Complete and submit any Required Documents on My Financial Aid. - 2.
+Once processing is complete, your awards will show on the Financial Aid Offer page in Self Service. - 3.
+After your Offer has been posted, you may apply for a Student or Parent Loan.
+To apply for a loan, complete the steps found under Apply for Federal Student Loan or Apply for a Federal Parent Loan.